6 Reasons Your Boss Doesn’t Say Thank You Enough (or Ever)

 What to do?

 First, it is important to understand the importance of your staff feeling appreciated.
 If you don’t accept this as a reality of managing others, a negative work environment will develop and you’ll have a revolving door of team members.
+Recent research found that during the Great Resignation, employees report that they are 4x more likely to leave due to a toxic workplace culture than leaving for more compensation.

 Realize that not everyone feels appreciated in the same ways; find out what is meaningful to your team members and communicate appreciation through these actions.
+Then you’ll know that you’re hitting the mark and genuinely showing your employees authentic appreciation.